Cabeda/jecabeda-blog/src/pages/2023/20230828-status_update/index.md

 ![https://unsplash.com/photos/4CwxnXWPDMQ](./pancake.avif)

 I would like to keep my interest in actually finishing the Spark book.
-However, I also got an idea to set up a bot to gather real-timee data on Porto's bus locations and compare it to the schedule.
+However, I also got an idea to set up a bot to gather real-time data on Porto's bus locations and compare it to the schedule.
 This would allow to actually to analyze some hypotheses like:
     1. Buses that arrive early and don't wait
     2. Suppressed buses (they just vanish?)
     3. Understand where buses take longer and where an optimization of the traffic would improve the timings